johnfhalter/gpu-final/README.md

+Cuda GPU Advanced Libraries, final project.

-Final project.
-I've built and run the cuda atari port.
+I've (tried) built and run the cuda atari port.
+This project utilizes pytorch built on top of cuda libraries, and trains several AI models to play classic Atari games from the 1980s.

+The model I've focused on is the a2c, which stands for Actor Critic model.
+This is a Reinforcement Learning algorithm, reference: https://greydanus.github.io/files/mastering-atari-actor.pdf

-Various obstacles during build process, documented in cule_attempt.out.
+Various obstacles were encountered during build process, documented in build\_attempt.out.
-Successful build: cule_success.out
+Successful build was accomplished: build\_success.out

 Current runtime error:
 cd examples